 - TYPOS!
 TYPOS!
 Do you really want your group to be the one that accidentally tells voters that the polls close an hour later than they do?
 Don't try to reproduce the information yourself.
-Use links to official information and established websites instead! - Municipal Clerks sometimes apply laws differently: In Maine each Municipal Clerk's office may have its own way of doing things.
-It is worth taking the time to check the websites of the Clerks in the jurisdictions where you will be doing your work.
+Use links to official information and established websites instead! - County Clerks sometimes apply laws differently: In New Mexico each county Clerk's office may have its own way of doing things.
+It is worth taking the time to check the websites of the Clerks where you are going to be doing your work.